Red Wolf (bull): Career

-Dunn rode Red Wolf in Charlotte, North Carolina, in 1999.
+Bubba Dunn rode Red Wolf in Charlotte, North Carolina, in 1999.
 Remembering that he had gotten five stitches on an earlier ride and that Red Wolf had accidentally killed Brent Thurman at the 1994 NFR, he was nervous.
 Nevertheless, Dunn rode Red Wolf for 96 points on his second encounter with the bull.
 At this point, Red Wolf was 11 years old.
 Dunn said, "He had great days and he had good days.
 He never had bad days."

 At the 2000 PBR World Finals, Red Wolf gave up two qualified rides for his final two rides in his career.
-In round 2, Jaron Nunnemaker rode him for 89.5 points, with a 44-point bull score.
-In round 4, Pete Hessman rode him for 90 points, and Red Wolf received a bull score of 45 points in his final appearance.
+In Round 2, Jaron Nunnemaker rode him for 89.5 points, with a 44-point bull score.
+In Round 4, Pete Hessman rode him for 90 points, and Red Wolf received a bull score of 45 points in his final appearance.
 These would be considered outstanding bull scores for a young bull, let alone a bull his age.
 His final buckoff had come two months earlier when he bucked off World Champion Cody Custer in Oklahoma City, Oklahoma.
 Long time bull riding champion Ty Murray commented on the length of his career and said, "He wasn't supposed to be able to do it for as long as he did.
 I always thought he was a freak of nature."
 Red Wolf was known as an "eliminator bull," challenging because of the lack of set pattern to his jumps.

 Brent Thurman's death

-Sunday, December 11, 1994, was the first time a bull riding incident resulted in the death of a bull rider at an NFR when Brent Thurman was stomped on and killed by Red Wolf.
+Sunday, December 11, 1994, was the first time a bull riding incident resulted in the death of a bull rider at the NFR when Brent Thurman was stomped on and killed by Red Wolf.
 At the time, Red Wolf weighed 1800 lb, a very large bull.
-Halfway into the ride, Thurman was bucked off and became entangled in his leather rigging.
-The rigging pulled him underneath Red Wolf's hooves where he was stomped about his neck and head.
+Halfway into the ride, Thurman was bucked off and became entangled in his bull rope, which pulled him underneath Red Wolf's hooves where he was stomped about his neck and head.
 Thurman, unconscious, was dispatched to University Medical Center with severe cranial and facial fractures.
 He died six days later, having never regained consciousness.
-Red Wolf was not considered vicious for a bull, and the death was ruled a “freak accident.”
-This happened when Red Wolf was still owned by Kish's Buckin' Best in Red Bluff, California.
+Red Wolf was not considered vicious for a bull, and the death was ruled a "freak accident."
+This happened when Red Wolf was still owned by Kish's Buckin' Best from Red Bluff, California.

 Bull riders Lane Frost (who died in 1989) and Brent Thurman both died at age 25 from injuries received from bulls.
 Thus, the PBR created the Lane Frost/Brent Thurman Award in their honor; awarded to the bull rider who scores the single-highest scored ride at the PBR World Finals since 1996.
 Both men were recognized with the Ring of Honor, which is the PBR's equivalent of a hall of fame honor.